bencline1/Allpix_GaAs/doc/usermanual/testing.md

 These images are created manually and only updated when necessary, i.e. if major new version of the underlying dependencies are available.

-==The dependencies Docker images should not be flattened with commands like
+The dependencies Docker images should not be flattened with commands like

 `docker export <container id> | docker import - <tag name>`